The flu vaccine is the safest way to protect yourself from flu.

 - are taking medicines called combination checkpoint inhibitors, for example, ipilimumab and nivolumab

-- have a temperature greater than 38 degrees Celsius - wait until you are well before getting the vaccine
+- have a temperature 38 degrees Celsius or higher - wait until you are well before getting the vaccine

 If you have an egg allergy, talk to your vaccinator before getting the vaccine.
 Most people with an egg allergy can get the flu vaccine.